pipobscure/pipobscure/_posts/2016-03-09-atheistcartoons-some-christians-seem-very.markdown

 ---
 layout: post
-title: "> Some Christians seem very concerned about how atheists can be moral.
+title: "Some Christians seem very concerned about how atheists can be moral.
 A better question would be: “How can Christians be moral?”"
 date: 2016-03-09 13:57:35 Z
 tags: []